lazlowa/pypz-python/_sources/core/data_transfer.rst.txt

    :parts: 1
    :caption: Inheritance diagram

-Basically, you are free to implement any technology behind ports as long as you comply to the interfaces.
+Basically, you are free to implement any technology behind ports as long as you comply to the interfaces:

-.. autoclass:: pypz.core.specs.plugin.InputPortPlugin
-   :members:
-   :no-index:

-.. autoclass:: pypz.core.specs.plugin.OutputPortPlugin
-   :members:
-   :no-index:
+- :class:`pypz.core.specs.plugin.InputPortPlugin`
+- :class:`pypz.core.specs.plugin.OutputPortPlugin`

 .. important::
    Note that although *pypz* has a lot of builtin guards and trails to ensure execution stability,